merely-useful/py-rse/index.md

 This structure works well for many computational research projects and we encourage its use beyond just this book.
 We will add some more folders and files not directly addressed by @Nobl2009 when we talk about provenance (Chapter \@ref(provenance)), testing (Chapter \@ref(testing)), and packaging (Chapter \@ref(packaging)).

-### Downloading the data {#download-data}
+## Downloading the Data {#getting-started-download-data}

-Over the course of this book,
-you'll build up the project structure described above.

 The data files used in the book have been archived at an online repository called Figshare (covered in Section \@ref(provenance-data-where)).
 They can be accessed at the following URL:
 <https://doi.org/10.6084/m9.figshare.13040516>

-Download a zip file containing the data files by clicking "download all" at the URL above.
-Unzip the contents into your `zipf/data` directory following the project structure described below.
+We can download a zip file containing the data files by clicking "download all" at the URL above, before unzipping the contents into a new `zipf/data` directory (also called a \gref{folder}{folder}) following the project structure described above.

-These are the only files you'll need to get started.
-When you are done,
-you should have a directory (also called a \gref{folder}{folder}) called `zipf`, containing a single sub-directory called `data` with the following contents:
+Here's how things look once we're done:

 ```text
 zipf/